ztkent/sunlight-meter/README.md

 # Sunlight Meter
 Using the Adafruit TSL2591 Digital Light Sensor and a Raspberry Pi to monitor daily sunlight conditions.

 ## About
 The [TSL2591](https://www.adafruit.com/product/1980) is a high dynamic range digital light sensor.
 It can detect infrared, full-spectrum and human-visible light, then transmit that data over a serial connection.

-By collecting this data, we are able to:
+Features:
-- Calculate the lux value for the current light conditions.
+- Monitors the current light conditions.
-- Report real-time data for monitoring or automation.
+- Reports real-time data for monitoring or automation.
-- Save historical data to give insight on changes over time.
+- Saves historical data to give insight on changes over time.
-- Provide a dashboard to control the sensor and visualize data.
+- Provides a dashboard to control the sensor and visualize data.
-- Most importantly, determine if your location is: ☁️ shade, partial shade, partial sun, or full sun ☀️
+- Determines if your location is: ☁️ shade, partial shade, partial sun, or full sun ☀️

 ## How it works
 ### Configuration: